jgnewman/norlunda/grammar.md

 ## Demonstratives

 Demonstrative pronouns in Norlunda can also be used as adjectives.
 When using a demonstrative as an adjective, there is no need to attach the definite suffix **-en** to the noun being described.
-However, if we are using a plural demonstrative adjective, the described noun should be plural as well.
+However, we do need to use a plural demonstrative if it describes a plural noun.

 <div class="scroll-size-1" markdown="1">